maruffahmed/basic-express-authentication/README.md

 ### Prerequisites

-You need node js install to your local machine.
+You need node js installed to your local machine.

 ### Installing